moritzvieli/rocketshow/docs/getting-started/getting-started.md

 Bottom line: If you want the industry standard that will work without any hassles go for the DMX USB Pro.
 The Max took some extra steps to get configured in OLA but it was better in every way for my needs.

 **For DMXking ultraDMX Max - how to add line if you add line "device_prefix = ttyACM" line to the OLA file ola-usbserial.conf**
-(without this change OLA detects the Max as a UART native DMX device - /dev/ttyACM0 )
+(without this change OLA incorrectly detects the Max as a UART native DMX device - /dev/ttyACM0 )

 From your USB keyboard connected to your PI 5 running Rocket Show type the following:
 - RocketShow login: **rocketshow**